bmyers4495/Bible-Studies/Bible-Summary/John.md

 >  <sup> 39 </sup>And many of the Samaritans of that city believed in Him because of the word of the woman who testified, “He told me all that I <i>ever</i> did.” <sup> 40 </sup>So when the Samaritans had come to Him, they urged Him to stay with them; and He stayed there two days. <sup> 41 </sup>And many more believed because of His own word. <sup> 42 </sup>Then they said to the woman, “Now we believe, not because of what you said, for we ourselves have heard <i>Him</i> and we know that this is indeed the Christ, the Savior of the world.”

-- Notice something we have pointed out from the the beginning; Jesus gave her a reason to believe
+- Notice something we have pointed out from the beginning; Jesus gave her a reason to believe
 	- Her faith was based on evidence (Heb 11:1)
 	- Richard Dawkins said: "_Faith is the great cop-out, the great excuse to evade the need to think and evaluate evidence.
 Faith is belief in spite of, even perhaps because of, the lack of evidence._"
 		- It is rhetorically valuable to change definitions of words to make your point